How to Grow and Care for Larkspur

 Light Requirements

-Larkspur thrives in full sun, requiring at least 6 hours of direct sunlight each day.
-However, in hotter climates, they may benefit from some afternoon shade to prevent wilting.
+Larkspur thrives in full sun and requires at least 6 hours of direct sunlight each day.
+In hotter climates, they may benefit from some afternoon shade to prevent wilting.

 Temperature

 These plants prefer cooler temperatures and do best in USDA hardiness zones 3 to 7.
-They can tolerate light frost but may struggle in extreme heat.
+They can tolerate light frost but may struggle in extreme heat, ideally thriving in temperatures between 60-70°F (15-21°C).

 Soil Requirements

 Larkspur prefers well-draining soil rich in organic matter.
 A slightly acidic to neutral pH (6.0 to 7.0) is ideal.
-Adding compost or well-rotted manure can enhance soil fertility.
+Incorporating compost or well-rotted manure can significantly enhance soil fertility.

 Watering

 Water Larkspur deeply but infrequently, allowing the soil to dry out slightly between waterings.
-Overwatering can lead to root rot, so ensure proper drainage.
+Overwatering can lead to root rot, so ensure proper drainage is in place.

 Humidity Requirements